kiba/Writings/for_science/chp20_team_rwby.md

 Ruby Rose introduced herself first, though rather shyly.
 Weiss tried to sell Dust right after she repeated a rehearsed performance.
 Yang, was well, herself.
 Blake, well, she told them the most bland story she could.

 "I see.
-So you all attended a military academy where you learned how to fight monsters as part of team RWBY.
-Sounds like a fantasy story."
+So all of you are currently attending a military academy where you are learning how to fight horrifying monsters of darkness as part of team RWBY," Archer recalled.
+"Sounds like something out of a fantasy novel."

+"But it's all real!"
+Ruby protested.

+"So is traveling across realities and meeting aliens.
+It's very fantastic stuff, except we're living it now, aren't we?"

+"So is having your world operating without Dust.
+That's what somebody on Remnant might write," Blake echoed back.

+"Let cut to the chase to the reason why we're here today; Blake, why are you so interested in the right revolutions on Earth?
+Do you have faunus friends?
+One of your parent?"
+Archer wondered.

+Blake froze in her track, unsure what to say.
+From her right, Weiss folded her arms, pulling on her sleeves.

+"Well..umm...there's the White Fang?"

+"White Fang?!"
+Weiss interrupted.
+"You mean, the most evil terrorist organization on Remnant?
+I don't believe you support them, right?"

+"No!"
+Bellaodonna denied.
+"But...they wouldn't act the way they do if.."

+"How could you support them, Blake?
+Their slated goal is to WIPE out humanity off the face of this planet.
+They killed family and board members!
+Dad would come home angry."
+Weiss quieted down at the end.

+"Humanity, huh?
+I don't hold them to be distinct from bog standard humans," Archer thought out loud.